AllNighters02/ArtistBlock/README (User Stories).md

 The following **additional** features are implemented:
 - [ ] User sees app icon in home screen and styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
+- [ ] Style the feed to look like wireframes, etc.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [ ] Show the username and creation time for each post.
 - [ ] User can tap a post to view post details, including timestamp and caption.